 Important!
 Normally aMiSTACX attempts to future-proof our stacks.
 For example, we have included PHP 7.3 every since Magento ® was still on CE 2.1.x and PHP 7.1.
 This makes it easier for you to upgrade Magento, and switch PHP versions at some future point without having to know how to install or configure PHP.
 Even today, our new stacks have PHP 7.4 and even some have MySQL 8 as options for development, testing, and future support.

 Magento works fine with MySQL as the default catalog engine, and has done so for many years.
-Although, now we are at a point where t3-smalls are the default EC2 class, because Magento has grown in size and resource requirements, and running on a t-micro is not feasible.
+Although, now we are at a point where t3-smalls are the default EC2 class, because Magento has grown in size and resource requirements, and running on a t-micro is no longer feasible.

 You are free to install or configure Elasticsearch on any aMiSTACX stack; however, only the below stacks will be officially supported for ES by aMiSTACX as they have been specifically designed and tested to work without issue.